HelpGiveThanks/HGTconfiguration/README.md

         This game does not require a database and just works right away.
      1. Click the blue 'install' button.
+     1. Click the grey 'Install' button.
 1. Scroll up and return to the cPanel by clicking  the 'go to control panel' icon on the top menu bar.
 It's the blue-postage-stamp- with-a-gear-over-it icon (the first icon reading left-to-right).
 1. In the cPanel Files section click the 'File Manager' icon.
 1. !IMPORTANT!
 In the popup window that opens click the option to 'Show Hidden Files (dotfiles).'
 1. Click the popup window's 'Go' button.
 1. If you added the word search puzzle game for your website's false front
      1. Click on the 'New File' button in the top menu bar.
-     1. In the popup window that opens, type in 'index.html' in the 'New File Name' text box.
+     1. In the popup window that opens, type  'index.html' in the 'New File Name' text box (don't forget to put the period between 'index' and 'html').
      1. Click the 'Create New File' button.
      1. Click on your new index.html file to select it.
      1. Click the 'Edit' button in the top menu bar to open it.
      1. In the popup window that opens, click the 'Edit' button.
-     1. Copy the text below and paste it into the file: ```<meta http-equiv="refresh" content="0; url=http://YOURWEBSITE.COM/wsp/" />```
+     1. Copy the text below and paste it into the index.html file: ```<meta http-equiv="refresh" content="0; url=http://YOURWEBSITE.COM/wsp/" />```
-     1. Replace 'YOURWEBSITE.COM' with your website's name and .com, .org, etc.
+     1. Replace 'YOURWEBSITE.COM' with your website's url = name and .com, .org, etc.
-     1. Click the 'Save' button.
+     1. Click the 'Save Changes' button.
      1. Check out your website's new false front by typing in your website's url: YOURWEBSITE.COM.

 #####B. Template drop-in replacement preparation